Fan Bingbing: Relationships

 In 2001, Fan dated actor Han Qing after co-starring in the 2001 TV drama Luan Shi Piao Ping.

 From 2004 to 2007, Fan dated actor Wang Xuebing after co-starring in the 2004 TV drama Jian Lin Tian Xia.
-Fan took a nine-month hiatus from acting for him.
+Fan took a nine-month hiatus from acting to spend time with him.

 In 2013, romantic rumors surfaced about Fan and Aarif Rahman after they filmed One Night Surprise.
 In August 2014, while working together again on The Empress of China, the TV series produced by Fan, the two were photographed sharing the same hotel room at night.
-Fan suggested on Kangsi Coming that they broke up around the end of 2014, while Rahman tacitly acknowledged on S-style Show with Dee Hsu that Fan and he had been in a relationship.
+Fan suggested that they broke up around the end of 2014, while Rahman acknowledged that Fan and he had been in a relationship.

 On 29 May 2015, it was announced on Li Chen's social media that he and Fan were dating.
 On 16 September 2017, they were engaged after he proposed to her at her birthday party.
 They announced their separation on 27 June 2019.
-Fan explained in 2020 that she left him to protect him from the fallout of her tax scandal, which had affected both Li's career and her brother Fan Chengcheng's.
+In October 2019, Zhuo Wei claimed that Fan and Li had been secretly married, indicating that their announced separation was in fact a divorce.
+Fan explained in a 2020 magazine interview that she had left Li to protect him from the fallout of her tax case, which had affected both Li's career and her brother Fan Chengcheng's.

+Following Fan's split with Li, a Douban user claimed that Fan was in a relationship with Wu Tiejun, chairman of the Deji Group, and that she was cohabiting with him, pregnant, and planning to marry.
+The user posted a CCTV footage dated June 19, 2019, showing a woman apparently Fan at Deji World Trade Center, where she allegedly lived.
+Wu had previously been taken away by police with Fan in 2018, when she was consulting a fortune teller at Deji Plaza arranged by him.
+Fan's studio issued a statement rejecting as false the claims that she was cohabiting with Wu, pregnant, or financially supported by him, without addressing her relationship with Wu.
+According to a Weibo post by Qiu Ziming, a former reporter for the Economic Observer, citing an associate of Wu, "they denied the 'rumor' that the two had been cohabiting for about half a month, acknowledging only that Fan had indeed asked the tycoon for some help."

 In 2022, Fan began a relationship with Guo Yanfeng, a former PLA officer who served as vice chairman of Gaosheng Wealth Group, a Zhongzhi-affiliated firm, before becoming a business partner in her brand Fan Beauty.
 The two parted ways at the end of 2023.

-Others
+Residence

 In 2024, Fan moved to Hong Kong after acquiring residency through an investment immigration program.